hlydecker/are-you-wearing-a-mask/README.md

-# are you wearing a mask?
+# Are you wearing a mask?

 State of the art model for detecting masked and unmasked faces.
 Try out the [demo](https://huggingface.co/spaces/hlydecker/are-you-wearing-a-mask)!